Imperger/kb-game/README.md

 `frontend` - client for `backend`

-`backend` - authorization server.
-This component can request game instances from a `spawner` (game instance manager).
-Allows new users to register, log in already registered, stores all information about users.
+`backend` - responsible for authorization, matchmaking, storing and retrieving players statistics and replays.
+Requests game instances from a `spawner` (game instance manager).

-`spawner` - `game instance`s manager.
-Launches game instances upon request from the authorization server.
+`spawner` - `game instance` manager.
+Launches game instances upon request from the `backend`.

-`game instance` - A dedicated game server to which players connect to.
+`game instance` - A dedicated instance where the game takes place.

 ![](./doc/assets/arch.png)